Rikyola7w7/playlists/README.md

 As a side note, I deleted most of the work done in this project by accident so a lot of it is going to be redone in the first commits and the program used to be more complete.
 Most importantly, *this isnt the final name for this T-T.*

+WARNING: This software is unfinished and subject to change, until any releases are made in github, it will most likely not be stable

 ## Usage

 (I know this is ugly, it is subject to change and will change)